 Publications older than 5 years are located in the Research Archives.

-The staff members of the National Health Care for the Homeless Council have been committed for decades to creating and developing resources to address the intersecting issues of homelessness and health care.
+The National Health Care for the Homeless Council staff members have been committed for decades to creating and developing resources to address the intersecting issues of homelessness and health care.
 In 2020, the coronavirus pandemic brought challenges unlike any ever faced.
 People experiencing homelessness have been particularly vulnerable during the COVID-19 pandemic, and the Council moved quickly to create resources and collect guidance to help meet their needs.

 Since April 2020, the Health Resources and Services Administration (HRSA) and health centers have been reporting their testing, positivity and antibody rates along with other key factors such as telehealth usage, staff positivity rates, health centers that have closed, and other areas.
 More recently, as of January 8, 2021, health centers began reporting vaccinations.
 This fact sheet is to demonstrate the resiliency of health centers and to highlight access to care based on demographical populations in relation to COVID-19.